zarzycki/betacast/cyclone-tracking/README.md

 #### Acquire b-deck files

-B-deck files can be also be acquired from a variety of sources.
+B-deck files include the 'best-track' information (i.e., observations) about TCs and can be also be acquired from a variety of sources.
 All b-deck files for a given hurricane season (e.g., 2021) can be downloaded via wget (O(1MB)).

 ```
 wget -r --no-parent -nH --cut-dirs 3 -A 'bal*2021.dat' http://hurricanes.ral.ucar.edu/repository/data/bdecks_open/2021/